Using Imperfect Surrogates for Downstream Inference: Design-based Supervised Learning for Social Science Applications of Large Language Models: Existing Approaches: Their Methodological Challenges

-What we call SSL here is a broad class of methods.
-It includes as special cases the surrogate only estimator ($\widehat{g}(Q_i, W_i, X_i) = \oQ_i$) and classical supervised learning with crossfitting (here there is no $Q_i$ and we predict using other document features $W_i$ and $X_i$).
+What we call SL here is a broad class of methods.
+It includes as special cases the surrogate only estimator ($\widehat{g}(Q_i, W_i, X_i) = Q_i$) and classical supervised learning with crossfitting (here there is no $Q_i$ and we predict using other document features $W_i$ and $X_i$).
 With appropriate modification, it also includes post-hoc corrections using a gold-standard set as in \citet{levy1970three, hausman1998misclassification, wang2020methods,zhang2021using}.
 All of these strategies are expected to perform well in terms of RMSE.
-However, for these methods to be consistent and provide valid confidence intervals, they need to assume correct specification of the estimator for $g$, which is often implausible in social science applications.
+However, for these methods to be consistent, they need to assume the correct specification of the estimator for $g$, which is often implausible in social science applications.
+Even under such an assumption, they do not provide valid confidence intervals or p-values, unless other additional stringent assumptions are imposed.